 For example, in ethane molecule (CH3-CH3) both carbon atoms are bonded with one other carbon atom so both carbon atoms are primary carbon atom here.
 The secondary carbon atom is bonded with other two carbon atoms whereas tertiary carbon atom is bonded to three other carbon atoms.

-As the +I effect increase of positively charged carbon atom of carbocation, it reduces the positive charge on the carbocation.
+As the +I effect increases due to the positively charged carbon atom of the carbocation, it reduces the positive charge on the carbocation.
 So we can say that as the number of alkyl groups increases on C+, the stability of carbocation also increases.

 Therefore the stability order of carbocation can be written as